Meteorological history of Hurricane Patricia: Records

 The magnitude of Patricia's rapid intensification is among the fastest ever observed.
 In a 24-hour period, 06:00–06:00 UTC October 22–23, its maximum sustained winds increased from 85 mph (140 km/h) to 205 mph (335 km/h).
 This represents a record increase of 120 mph.
 During the same period, Patricia's central pressure fell by 95 mbar (hPa; 95 mbar).
 This fell just short of the world-record intensification set by Typhoon Forrest in 1983, which featured a pressure drop of 100 mbar (hPa; 100 mbar) in just under 24 hours.
-With a pressure of 932 mbar (hPa; 932 mbar), Patricia is the strongest landfalling Pacific hurricane on record.
-The previous record was 941 mbar (hPa; 941 mbar) set by Hurricane Odile in 2014.
-However, this was broken by Hurricane Otis's 929 mbar (hPa; 929 mbar).
+With winds of 150 mph and a pressure of 932 mbar (hPa; 932 mbar) at landfall, Patricia was the strongest landfalling Pacific hurricane on record at the time.
+The previous wind record at landfall was 145 mph, set by Hurricane Madeline in 1976, and the previous pressure record was 941 mbar (hPa; 941 mbar), set by Hurricane Odile in 2014.
+However, Patricia was surpassed by Hurricane Otis of 2023 in both regards, with winds of 160 mph and a pressure of 929 mbar (hPa; 929 mbar).
 Similarly, the hurricane featured the fastest weakening while still over water in NHC's area of responsibility, with a pressure rise of 54 mbar (hPa; 54 mbar) in the five hours before it made landfall.
 Furthermore, a dropsonde observed a 700 mbar height temperature of 32.2 C in the eye of Patricia.
 This is one of the highest temperatures ever observed in a tropical cyclone's eye worldwide.